pinobatch/little-things-gb/ca83/README.md

 3. Link with a linker script suitable for your ROM size
 4. Inject a header with `tools/gbheader.py`

+(Later I discovered that blargg had already made the same thing as [ca65-gb-z80].)

 Copyright 2019 Damian Yerrick
 License: zlib